GreenAsJade/react-dynamic-help/README.md

 Things to do:

+ - Make sure that HelpItems are going to appear on the window

  - Support a no-op pseudo Item somehow, so you can have a break in a flow, with a resume.
     - Wouldn't this just amount to "start another flow?"
        - It's not the same, because "start another flow" calls for app interaction, this should be doable in the HelpFlow/Item definition.